Langevin equation: Mathematical aspects

 Another mathematical ambiguity occurs for Langevin equations with multiplicative noise, which refers to noise terms that are multiplied by a non-constant function of the dependent variables, e.g., $\left|\boldsymbol{v}(t)\right| \boldsymbol{\eta}(t)$.
-If a multiplicative noise is intrinsic to the system, its definition is ambiguous, as it is equally valid to interpret it according to Stratonovich- or Ito- scheme (see Itō calculus).
+If a multiplicative noise is intrinsic to the system, its definition is ambiguous, as it is equally valid to interpret it according to Stratonovich- or Ito- scheme (see Itô calculus).
 Nevertheless, physical observables are independent of the interpretation, provided the latter is applied consistently when manipulating the equation.
 This is necessary because the symbolic rules of calculus differ depending on the interpretation scheme.
 If the noise is external to the system, the appropriate interpretation is the Stratonovich one.

 Generic Langevin equation

 There is a formal derivation of a generic Langevin equation from classical mechanics.
 This generic equation plays a central role in the theory of critical dynamics, and other areas of nonequilibrium statistical mechanics.
 The equation for Brownian motion above is a special case.

 An essential step in the derivation is the division of the degrees of freedom into the categories slow and fast.
 For example, local thermodynamic equilibrium in a liquid is reached within a few collision times, but it takes much longer for densities of conserved quantities like mass and energy to relax to equilibrium.
 Thus, densities of conserved quantities, and in particular their long wavelength components, are slow variable candidates.
 This division can be expressed formally with the Zwanzig projection operator.
 Nevertheless, the derivation is not completely rigorous from a mathematical physics perspective because it relies on assumptions that lack rigorous proof, and instead are justified only as plausible approximations of physical systems.